csmutz/apache_tcp_info/README.md

  - retrival functions for variables (work for both logging callback and adding vars to env)
    - Callback function for logging
  - Collect TCP_SAVED_SYN
-   - Patch for apache to set TCP_SAVE_SYN on listen socket(s)
+   - ~~Patch for apache to set TCP_SAVE_SYN on listen socket(s)~~ -- Not necessary, set in module startup
- - Expose TCP_SAVED_SYN -- test standalone first
+ - Expose TCP_SAVED_SYN -- exposing IP version currently
+   - Parse syn_packet
- - Configurations (like STDENVVARS)
+ - Configurations (like STDENVVARS) -- are there any necessary?
  -

 ## Design